huishenlab/biscuit/docs/alignment/alignment.md

 The first line is referred to as the *biscuitBlaster* pipeline and provides the user with a sorted BAM file of aligned reads with duplicates marked, but not removed.
-During the [Read Pileup]({{ site.baseurl }}{% link docs/pileup.md %}) state, BISCUIT will skip marked duplicates by default.
+During the [Read Pileup]({{ site.baseurl }}{% link docs/pileup.md %}) state, BISCUIT will skip marked duplicates, by default.
 If desired, `samblaster` has a flag for removing duplicates during the marking process.
-Or, if desired, there is a flag for BISCUIT to retain marked duplicates during the pileup stage.
+If duplicates were retained and one desires to retain the marked duplicates during the pileup stage, a flag has been included for `biscuit pileup` to retain marked duplicates

 For more information regarding read mapping, run `biscuit align` in the terminal.